Westmount Rugby Club

 Since its split from the Montreal Amateur Athletic Association in the 1930s, the Rugby Football Club kept its colours of blue and white, but adopted the new name of The Montreal Scottish RFC, owing to its strong Scottish influence within the Montreal Amateur Athletic Association.
 For years, the Montreal Scottish RFC were the premier rugby club of Quebec, winning almost everything they could possibly arrange to compete for.

 By the 1950s, the Montreal Scottish RFC could not accommodate the vast number of players wishing to join the club, and they took on a “Scottish-only” policy by turning away many non-Scottish players.
-These “exiled” players eventually formed local clubs such as The Montreal Wanderers Rugby Football Club and The Montreal Barbarians Rugby Club.
+These “exiled” players eventually formed local clubs: the Montreal Wanderers RFC and the Montreal Barbarians Rugby Club.
 Soon after, noting that this “Scottish-only” policy was not sustainable, the club policy became open to all players of all backgrounds, and the club name changed to the Westmount Rugby Football Club, named after the municipality where its home field had been located for most of its history.

 With the demolition of The Westmount Athletic Grounds, the club moved its grounds to the nearby Villa Maria High School, before settling at Westmount Park located in the heart of the city of Westmount.
 By 1976, the Quebec Rugby Union had grown to six clubs (Ormstown RFC, Montreal Irish RFC, Montreal Wanderers RFC, Montreal Barbarians RC, Town of Mount Royal RFC and Westmount RFC), and Westmount RFC had changed its colours to maroon and white.
 Also adopted was the raven as a club symbol, owing from the municipal crest of the city of Westmount, where it figures prominently.
 The club became officially incorporated in 1976.

 The club wore maroon jerseys with white shorts until 1997, when it was decided to incorporate black into the uniform.
 Black shorts were introduced for 'exhibition matches' and the club began to use them regularly afterwards.

+The Founding of Rugby Quebec

+The Westmount Rugby Football Club was one of the founding clubs of Rugby Quebec.
+Other founding clubs included Montreal Irish Rugby Football Club, Barbarians, Montreal Wanderers RFC and Town of Mount Royal (TMR).

+Every one of these clubs continues to this day, fielding teams across the divisions of the league.

+Current team

-The club continues to play in the B Division of the Rugby Quebec, winning the C division championship in 2011.
-The home field is Westmount Park field, in Westmount.
-It currently has one competitive men's team, one social men's team, one women's competitive/social team, a juniors program and a minis program.
+The club continues to play in Division One of the Rugby Quebec, having won the Division C championship in 2011.
+Its home field is Westmount Park.
+The team currently has two competitive men's teams, one social men's team, one women's competitive/social team, a juniors program and a minis program.

 In 2016 the women's team had an undefeated season and won the Development Division Championship.
 In 2017 they were promoted to the next higher division.

-From a published paper by: Dr. Jonathan James Albright Montreal, Canada September 1998 (Updated, March 2000).
-Sources: Former / Current Club Members: Mr. Marc Asselin, Mr. Adam Cutler, Mr. Peter Gelinas, and Mr. Michael Nesbitt.
-McGill: A Celebration.
-Montreal: McGill – Queen's University Press, 1991.
-Morrow, Donald.
-A Sporting Evolution: The Montreal Amateur Athletic Association 1881- 1981.
-Montreal: Montreal Amateur Athletic Association, 1981.
-Scrapbook on the Sporting History of Montreal, 1850 – 1920.
-Vols.
-I-VII.
-City of Westmount Public Library.
+Up to 2017 Westmount and Montreal Wanderers RFC fielded a joint women's team, called the Wandering Ravens, but at the end of the season "(the Wanderers) experienced a somewhat abrupt and disheartening split from its long running affiliation with the Westmount Ravens."